-A.1 Business
+- A.1 Business

-A.2 Underwriting performance
+- A.2 Underwriting performance

-A.3 Investment performance
+- A.3 Investment performance

-A.4 Performance of other activities
+- A.4 Performance of other activities

-A.5 Any other information
+- A.5 Any other information

 The principal activity of RSA Insurance Ireland DAC ("RSAII" or "the Company") is general insurance underwriting for personal and commercial risks.
-The Company is a wholly owned subsidiary of RSA Insurance Group plc ("the Group") which is a multinational general insurer headquartered in London, listed on the London Stock Exchange and a constituent of the FTSE 100 index.
-The Group has major operations in the UK, Ireland, Scandinavia and Canada and provides insurance products and services in more than 100 countries through a network of local partners.
+The Company is a wholly owned subsidiary of Royal and Sun Alliance Insurance Limited. ("RSAI").
+In June 2021, Intact Financial Corporation ("IFC"), headquartered in Toronto, Canada and listed on the Toronto Stock Exchange, became the ultimate parent company of RSAI and in turn the Company.

-This section of the report provides information about the business and performance of RSAII, covering in particular the performance of underwriting and investment activities.
+This section of the report provides information about the business and performance of RSAII DAC, covering in particular the performance of underwriting and investment activities.

 The quantitative analysis in section A has been extracted from the Company's statutory financial statements which have been prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ('FRS 101') and with the Companies Act, 2014.
 The financial statements have also been prepared in accordance with the provisions of Statutory Instruments No. 262 of the European Union (Insurance Undertakings: Financial Statements) Regulations 2015.
-There are some differences in presentation between the Underwriting performance in Section A.2 and the FRS 101 financial statements; however, the aggregate result for the year ended 31 December 2020 is unchanged.
+There are some differences in presentation between the Underwriting performance in Section A.2 and the FRS 101 financial statements; however, the aggregate result for the year ended 31 December 2021 is unchanged.